MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/handling-control-requests.md

 # Handling Control Requests

 In the NetAdapterCx model, the client driver receives most control requests as OID (object identifier) requests.
-The client driver typically sets up one or two WDF queues (called NETREQUESTQUEUEs here) to manage control requests, which the class extension provides to the client as NETREQUEST objects.
+The client driver typically sets up one or two WDF queues (called NETREQUESTQUEUEs) to manage control requests, which the class extension provides to the client as NETREQUEST objects.

 This table shows the parent-child hierarchy for these objects: